Prayer & Free Will

 The Final Nail

-Every Christian knows that god has free will, and he also has a plan for everyone and everything.
-Um, hello?
-Your prayers are a plea that confronts and challenges his will to do as he pleases.
-But I’ll throw that little problem away like I could kick your ass with one arm tied behind my back.
+Every Christian knows that god has free will and that he also has a plan for everyone and everything.
+And if this is true, then every prayer you offer is a plea that confronts and challenges god’s will to do as he pleases.
 So go in the corner and cry while you suck on this discussion ender:

 How many times have you uttered the phrase (and we all know that you have), “I’ll pray for you…” to a godless bastard like me?